matthewatabet/chash/README.md

 # chash
-A simple object hash written in c
+A simple hash written in c